conor-f/beepy-app-template/{{cookiecutter.project_slug}}/README.md

 ## License

-This project is licensed under the {{ cookiecutter.license }} license.
+This project is licensed under the GPLv3 license.

+## Pre-commit Hooks

+This template includes pre-commit hooks for linting, formatting, and type-checking.

+The hooks will run automatically on every commit, applying the specified checks and auto-formatting without asking for confirmation.

+The pre-commit configuration includes:
+- Black (code formatting)
+- isort (import sorting)
+- Flake8 (linting)
+- MyPy (type checking)
+- Various file checks (trailing whitespace, YAML validation, etc.)